Correct-Syntax/correct-syntax.github.io/content/faq.md

 #### How long have you been designing websites?

 I've been designing websites since 2019.
-Professionally since 2022.
+Professionally (as a freelancer) since 2022.

 #### Are you available on weekends?

-I'm not available on the weekends except for Sundays if agreed to in advance.
+I'm not available on the weekends except for Sundays and only if agreed to in advance.

-I take "Friday" afternoon and "Saturday" off in observance of the Biblical Sabbath day, so I don't answer emails or calls then.
+I take "Friday" afternoon and "Saturday" off in observance of the Biblical Sabbath day.
+I don't answer emails or calls then.

 If you need to get ahold of me during the weekend, please leave a message, and I'll get back to you on the next business day.

 #### Where are you located?

-I'm based in Missouri (USA), but I currently travel and work remotely.
-I work with clients in the USA and abroad and am willing to accommodate for differences in time zones.
+I'm based in the Central United States, but I currently travel and work remotely.
+I work with clients in the USA and abroad and can accommodate for differences in time zones.